 Can you help our board prepare for a campaign?

-Can you help write the case for support?
+Can you help write our case for support?